groupworksmedia/groupworks/_posts/2024-07-03-SoftwareSoldiers.md

 ---
 layout: post
 author: Max Scott-Hayes
-title: "Software Soldiers"
+title: "The VC-Driven Transformation of Modern Security"
 date: 2024-07-03
 ---

-## The VC-Driven Transformation of Modern Security

 The future of warfare is being coded in Silicon Valley.
 As venture capital pours into defence technology startups, a new paradigm is emerging: software-defined warfare.
 This shift represents a fundamental change in military capability development and deployment, with profound implications for future conflicts.

 ### The Software-Defined Battlefield